Philip2809/neato-brainslug/serial.md

 ![pinout on d3](./pics/d3/pinout.png)
 ![pinout connected](./pics/d3/pinout-connected.png)

-(The pin labled 3.3V? is a 3.3V pin)
+(The pin labeled 3.3V? is a 3.3V pin)

 my setup
 ![my setup](./pics/d3/pinout-tty-setup.jpg)

 #### D70/D75/D80/D85
-These use a compleatly different pcb and they have the serial debug strips on the left side of the chassi.
+These use a completely different pcb and they have the serial debug strips on the left side of the chassis.

 d80
 ![d80](./pics/other-robots/d80.png)